swaroopvarma2359/clairvoyance-swaroop/memory-bank/progress.md

 - **Remote Tool Integration:** The integration of the `MCPClient` is functional.
 The voice agent can successfully connect to the remote MCP server, fetch the list of tools, and register them with the LLM.
 - **Dynamic Tool Calling:** The agent can correctly identify when a user's request requires a remote tool and can execute the `tools/call` method, passing the necessary arguments and context.
 - **Robust Streaming and Parsing:** The `StreamableHTTPTransport` has been refactored to be highly resilient.
 It now processes streams line-by-line, uses Pydantic for strict data validation against the MCP spec, and correctly parses nested JSON in tool call results.
 - **Improved Error Handling:** The transport layer and client now gracefully handle a wide range of exceptions.
 This includes network errors, HTTP status code errors, and data validation errors.
-Specifically, the Pydantic models were updated to correctly parse both successful tool results (with nested JSON) and tool error results (with plain text), preventing crashes on server-side errors.
+The streaming logic now correctly manages the stream lifecycle during HTTP errors, preventing crashes from race conditions.
+The client timeout is also now configurable.
 - **Context-Aware Sessions:** The system for passing session-specific data (`mcp_context`) via HTTP headers is in place and functional, allowing for authenticated and contextual tool execution.
 - **Date-Preserving Summaries:** The summarization prompt has been updated to ensure that dates and time ranges are preserved in conversation summaries.